davon24/sentinel/docs/README.sklearn.naive_bayes.syslog.mac.md

 ```

 We can keep adjusting our model until we no longer occur these types of occurrences.
 In this training session, I added 5 more occurrences that I deemed false-positives.
-Tagging all five new entries as '0', the model now has a training set of 3006 records with 114 tagged as '1'.
+Tagging all five new entries as '0', the model now has a training set of 3006 total records with 114 tagged as '1'.
 ```
 sentinel sentry --verbose
 sentinel Feb 01 11:20:56 tools.py INFO: naive_bayes.MultinomialNB training records 3006 tagged 114 scope ['eventMessage', 'messageType', 'category']